Emilyaoc/mhc_alpha_project/README.md

 This repository contains the scripts used to conduct the analyses in the manuscript "Expansion of MHC-IIB has constrained the evolution of MHC-IIA in passerines"
 Iris L. Ruesink-Bueno, Anna Drews, Emily O’Connor and Helena Westerdahl

-Code written and run by Emily O'Connor (2024-03-03)

 For questions about the code and analyses: emily.oconnor@biol.lu.se

 Analyses were run using the workflow manager Nextflow (version 23.10.0)